HelloWorldLTY/spEMO/README.md

 For other tasks, we include our codes under different folders.
 Please check these folders for information.

+To protect personal information, we will not release expert feedbacks for medical report generation.

 # Incoming functions

 - [x] Support spatial foundation models (Novae, Nichformer, etc.)